Your pool could be consuming more energy than you think. Check out these 8 tips on how to get your pool electricity cost and usage back on track.

 You’re no stranger to pool parties, ice cream trucks, and certainly not the heat of summer.
-However, if you’re anything like me and seek refuge in a nice cool house, then you’re familiar with high electricity bills in the summer.
-Although it’s a must-have, there are some ways to curb your A/C cooling costs this summer.
-Help reduce your electricity bill with these energy-saving tips!
+However, if you’re anything like us and seek refuge in a nice cool house, then you’re familiar with the high electricity bills of the summer.
+Although it’s a must-have, there are some ways to curb your A/C cooling costs during the summer.
+Find ways to help reduce your electricity bill with these energy-saving tips

 Selecting a Unit